chrismembrey/return_of_investment_films/README.md

 ## Introduction
 According to Statista, the film industry generates roughly $10Bn a year in revenue.
-If its possible to find variables that can predict whether films will have high return of investment (ROI) or profit, a model can be created to help production companies come to a decision when giving a movie the green light or not.
+If it's possible to find variables that can predict whether films will have high return of investment (ROI) or profit, a model can be created to help production companies come to a decision when giving a movie the green light or not.

-TMDB & IMDB are the most commonly used open-source websites where users can input infomation on films they have seen, the latter having infomation on ~7 Million titles.
+TMDB & IMDB are the most commonly used open-source websites where users can input information on films they have seen, the latter having information on ~7 Million titles.

 ## Data Collection & Pre-Processing
 TMDB was primarily used to collect the data since it had fast API calls using the tmdbsimple package.
-Conversly, although IMDB has more trustworthy infomation (amazon own IMDB and so the infomation given is consistenly monitored), the API calls were incredibly slow so only a few varibales could be collected using this API.
+Conversely, although IMDB has more trustworthy information (Amazon owns IMDB and so the information given is constantly monitored), the API calls were incredibly slow so only a few variables could be collected using this API.
 Movies were only collected in a dataframe if they had both budgets and revenues greater than $0.

-The cleaning of these movies was acheived using the following steps:
+The cleaning of these movies was achieved using the following steps:
 - Replacing null values with medians/means where appropriate
 - Removal of films with budgets and revenues less than $10,000
 - Dummification (categories)
-- Tokenisation (blurbs)
+- Tokenization (blurbs)
 - Count Vectorization (blurbs)
 - Data Binning
 - Standardisation (Continuous Features)